fireplusteam/ios-swift-for-vs-code/README.md

 - Swift/Objective-C/C++ autocompletion
 - Compatibility with CodeLLDB
 - Debug/Run iOS app
-- Debug/Run tests
+- Debug/Run unit/snapshot tests.
+Support running single/multiple tests for a class/target/set of classes
-- Run single/multiple tests for a class
+- Run an application on multiple simulator with a single command
 - Support project/workspace and iOS Package.swift
-- Support launch configuration for app/tests
+- Support launch configuration for app
+- Support diff snapshots testing
+- Add/Delete/Rename files inside vscode

 ## Requirements
 To use this extension you need to install also: